Houston Photography Programs

 Master of Fine Arts in Photography and Digital Media

-To earn this graduate degree in photography, a total of 60 credits has to be earned.
+To earn this graduate degree in photography, students must earn a total of 60 credits.
 This is generally accomplished over a 3-year period.
 Individual studio spaces are provided to graduate students.
-To graduate from the program, an oral examination, a thesis exhibition and written thesis must be completed.
+To graduate from the program, an oral examination, thesis exhibition and written thesis must be completed.

 San Jacinto Community College

-In addition to the central campus, San Jacinto Community College has a north and south campus available to students.
+In addition to its central campus, San Jacinto Community College has north, maritime and south campuses available to students.
 The certificate program is available on the south campus.

 Professional Photography Certificate